 - Height: 10 inches

 Designed for pressure relief, the p5 Smart Bed has a 4-inch comfort layer that contours to your body.
 It has all the same adjustable features as other Sleep Number mattresses.

-Close to 8,400 reviews give this mattress a 4.7 rating out of 5 stars.
-Again, over 6,000 of these reviews are 5 stars.
+Close to 12,000 reviews rate this mattress 4.7 out of 5 stars.
+Again, over 11,000 of these reviews are 5 stars.
 Reviewers praise the mattress’s comfort and adjustability.

 Unhappy customers describe the mattress as noisy and uncomfortable.

 Sleep Number 360 i8 Smart Bed (Innovation Series)

 - Height: 12 inches

 Sleep Number says their Innovation Series provides contouring and temperature control.
 It has a 6-inch comfort layer and fabric that’s designed to absorb excess heat and keep you cool all night.